-Some jump starters that incorporate compressors, lights, and other accessories can weigh as much as 20 pounds, and while having a compressor can be an advantage, it added weight can make some jump starters impractical, unless of course, you go camping all the time and use the compressor to inflate air mattresses and such.
+Some jump starters that incorporate compressors, lights, and other accessories can weigh as much as 20 pounds.
+And while having a compressor can be an advantage, its added weight can make some jump starters impractical, unless you go camping all the time and use the compressor to inflate air mattresses or so.

-As a rule, the fewer accessories a jump starter has, the lighter it is, so choose the jump starter that give you all you features you need, without adding to its weight unnecessarily.
+As a rule, the fewer accessories a jump starter has, the lighter it is, so choose the jump starter that gives you all the features you need without adding to its weight unnecessarily.

-So if you are considering a compact unit that can fit in your glove compartment, make sure its warranty covers it against the very temperatures that can develop inside cars.
+So, if you are considering a compact unit that can fit in your glove compartment, make sure its warranty covers it against the varying temperatures that can develop inside cars.

-Many jump starters incorporate features like radios, lights, compressors, 12V and AC power outlets, USB ports for charging or operating cell phones, tablets, or even computers, and while some of these features can be very helpful during power outages, all of them add to the size, weight, and price of the basic jump starter.
+Many jump starters incorporate features like radios, lights, compressors, 12V and AC power outlets, USB ports for charging or operating cell phones, tablets, or even computers.
+While some of these features can be very helpful during power outages, all of them add to the size, weight, and price of the basic jump starter.

-However, having all the bells and whistles can be very important during natural disasters when there is no electricity supply, so keep this in mind when you decide on a jump starter.
+However, having all the bells and whistles can be very important during natural disasters when there is no electricity supply, so keep this in mind when you are about to make a purchase of a jump starter.

 There is no single best car jump starter- all have advantages and disadvantages, and it would be impossible to choose even the best 50 jump starters out of the several hundred models available today.
-However, below is our pick of the ten bestselling car jump starters today, and while we make no representation about the suitability of any item on this list for your particular needs, we believe that each of the jump starters listed here is worthy of consideration.
+However, keeping the above considerations in mind, you can make the right choice.